BelmY/wikiSDoR/Setting-up-OpenWebRX-on-a-Raspberry-Pi-2.md

 * [Audio underruns and `csdr flowcontrol` issue](https://github.com/simonyiszk/openwebrx/issues/9)
 * Port 8888 is already in use on your system (edit `config_rtl.py` and `config_webrx.py` and replace this port number with another).
+* THe Pi doesn't start with RTL-SDR is plugged in / restarts when plugging in RTL-SDR / fails to recongize RTL-SDR: maybe your power supply cannot provide enough current.
+You should try a dedicated 5V / 2A power supply [like this](http://www.adafruit.com/product/1995).
+I wasn't able to use the RPi from a laptop USB port, needed a dedicated PSU.

 ## Compromise between performance and the maximum number of clients